saucelabs/sauce-docs/docs/api-testing/quickstart.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This page is a quickstart guide for getting up and running with our API Fortress tool.
+This page is a quickstart guide for getting up and running with API Testing on Sauce Labs.

-Below, we walk through how to quickly create a test using an e-commerce API.
 Let's get started!

 ## What You'll Need